AndyS1mpson/DozeField/README.md

 # DozeField

-This programme checks: 1)if a point belongs to a polygon; 2)for straight lines displays the segments lying inside the field
+This programme checks:
+1. if a point belongs to a polygon
+2. for straight lines displays the segments lying inside the field